realtime-sanitizer/rtsan-standalone-rs/README.md

 cargo run --features rtsan
 ```

-The initial build of `rtsan-sys` may take a few minutes to compile the LLVM
+The initial build of `rtsan-standalone-sys` may take a few minutes to compile the LLVM
 libraries.

 For more help, refer to the integration example